inozo22/push_swap/README.md

 - You must write a program called push_swap that will receive as argument the stack a in the format of a list of integers.
 The first argument must be the one on top of the stack(be careful with the order).
 - The program must display the list of instructions(shortest) to sort the stack a, from smallest to largest where the smallest is at the top of the stack.
-- The instrctions should be separated using a "\n" and nothing else.
+- The instructions should be separated using a "\n" and nothing else.
 - The goal is to sort the stack with as few operation as possible.
 During the evaluation we will compare the number of instructions obtained by your program with a maximum instruction range.
 - Your program will receive no points either if your program displays a list that is too long or if the result is not correct.
 - If no parameters are specified, the program should not display anything and should return control to the user.